green-party-dublin-central/nh-web/site/content/post/stop-motor-traffic-through-phoenix-park.md

 Green Party TD for Dublin Central, **Neasa Hourigan**, said:

 _“The Phoenix Park should not just be a thoroughfare for cars.
-It is the largest green space in any capital in Europe and should be a place of recreation, protected for its biodiversity and historical significance to our city."_
+It is the largest enclosed green space in any capital in Europe and should be a place of recreation, protected for its biodiversity and historical significance to our city."_

 _"Fewer cars in the Phoenix Park would mean less congestion, less air pollution and a safer environment for cyclists and pedestrians, both young and old, who wish to enjoy the beauty of the park.”_